dogweather/python-enum-import-issue/README.md

 This facts silently causes subtle bugs because `is` and `==` don't work as expected.

+This demo refers to the `Dog.PHOEBE` `Enum` twice.
+These references turn out to be two separate instances.

 Tested with Python 3.12.1

 To run the demo: